BlauGroup/RNMC/NPMC.md

     number_of_interactions              INTEGER NOT NULL );
 ```
+## The State Database

-there are 3 tables in the initial state database:
+There are five tables in the initial state database all of which **must be created by the user**:

 ```
 CREATE TABLE initial_state (
     site_id            INTEGER NOT NULL PRIMARY KEY,